0 Items in Your Cart

 Geriatric care managers perform tasks that are similar to some done by social workers, counselors, advocates, other health care managers, and family members.
 Their duties, depending on the individual, can include providing full-scale assessments of a client's needs, seeing to it that their clients take their medications and make it to scheduled doctors' appointments, taking clients grocery shopping, and providing other family members with written reports detailing how the client is doing.
 Mainly, though, their role is that of a coordinator.
 Care managers understand the health care system as well as know about services, such as Meals on Wheels or dog walking, social activities for seniors, and other such resources in their area.
 It is their job to put clients in touch with the services that they need.

-A geriatric care manager's day might include time spent on the phone arranging services for a client; touching base with a client's family members; assisting a client with making a move from a current home to one that provides a higher level of care; conducting an assessment of a new client to determine his or her needs; talking with a bank trust officer about a client's increased care needs; accompanying a client on a trip to the emergency room; or monitoring plans and provided services.
+A geriatric care manager's day might include time spent on the phone arranging services for a client; touching base with a client's family members; assisting a client with moving from a current home to one that provides a higher level of care; conducting an assessment of a new client to determine his or her needs; talking with a bank trust officer about a client's increased care needs; accompanying a client on a trip to the emergency room; or monitoring plans and provided services.
 One of a care manager's most important tasks is to help simplify and explain options to clients and assist them and their families in making informed decisions about their health management.

 Many geriatric care managers are called upon by family members who live too far away to continue to assist and care for their parents.
 Known as the "sandwich generation," these adults are struggling to both raise their children and take care of their aging parents.
 These are often two-career couples and neither the wife nor the husband can leave their work on a regular basis or for long periods to take care of an elderly parent's needs, such as going to the dentist one day and an optometrist's appointment the next.
 In these circumstances, a trusted, reliable professional who assists in taking care of the elderly person's needs can make a big difference in quality of life, for both the elderly person and the other family members.